 In my current role I am on the phone and meeting with potential partners everyday.
 When pitching why an organization should partner with Boostability, I try to come up with something that is clear, succinct, and drives value.
-In a nutshell, the answer is that Boostability is the worlds largest provider of white-label digital marketing services.
+In a nutshell, the answer is that Boostability is the worlds largest white label SEO agency.
 Our solutions allows our partners to offer effective, affordable, and highly scalable digital marketing to their SMB clients.

 The question that almost always follows is: What makes you stand out from your competitors?